Rjmoodie/yardpass-upgrade/CAPACITOR_PLUGIN_STACK.md

 **Last Updated**: November 5, 2025
 **Capacitor Version**: 7.4.3
-**Maintained By**: YardPass Engineering Team
+**Maintained By**: Liventix Engineering Team

 ---

-For questions or plugin requests, contact the YardPass development team or create an issue in the repository.
+For questions or plugin requests, contact the Liventix development team or create an issue in the repository.